Love and Affection: Sinitta version

-In 1990 American-British singer Sinitta covered "Love and Affection".
+In 1990 British singer Sinitta covered "Love and Affection".
 It was produced by Barry Anthony Andrews and released as a non-album single.
 The single peaked at number 62 in the UK.

 Critical reception

 David Giles from Music Week wrote, "Dance interpretation of the Joan Armatrading classic that works well, if only because it adapts the original rather more cleverly into dancefloor mode than the recent Loving You did.
 Enormous hit potential here."